Neural Transformer Backflow for Solving Momentum-Resolved Ground States of Strongly Correlated Materials

-The representability of NTB stems from three important designs.
-First, ${\bf h}_n$ can be regarded as a many-body bitstring enriched by the representational power of the Transformer.
-If ${\bf h}_n = x_n$ without backflow transformation and $N_{\rm hid} = 1$, ${W}_n$ corresponds exactly to the mean field orbitals, reducing the architecture to the variational HF method.
-Thus, NTB can be viewed as a natural extension of Hartree–Fock, augmented by the expressive capacity of Transformer for strong correlation.
-Second, as the linear layers are designed per orbital, the architecture avoids a fully dense connection between the Transformer output and neural orbitals, in contrast to Ref.~\cite{gu2025solving}.
-This design substantially decrease the total number of network parameter, which allows us to include more determinants to further enhancing the representability of the network within the computational capacity.
-Third, by taking the configuration-dependent Slater determinants on the neural orbitals via backflow transformation, the fermionic statistic is preserved, which further strengthens the representability.
-For the rest of this paper, we use a hidden dimension $N_{\rm hid} = 32$, number of layers $N_{\rm layer} = 2$ and number of attention heads $N_{\rm head}=16$.
+\begin{enumerate}[leftmargin=*] \item{\textit{Mean-field transcendental.}~}By simply setting $N_{\rm hid} = N_{\rm det} = 1$ and ${\bf h}_n = x_n$, ${W}_n$ corresponds exactly to the mean field orbitals, reducing the architecture to the same mathematical structure as HF method.
+This allows NTB to naturally encodes many-body effects into the mean-field framework.
+Powered by Transformer's expressivity, NTB is able to capture many-body correlations, transcending the performance of mean-field methods. \item{\textit{Parameter-efficient.}~}The linear layers are designed per orbital, which avoids a fully dense connection between the Transformer output and neural orbitals.
+This substantially decrease the total number of network parameter, allowing further augmentation of network performance by increasing $N_{\rm det}$. \item{\textit{Fermionic intrinsic.}~}The final amplitude is obtained by taking configuration-dependent Slater determinants, which preserved fermionic statistics intrinsically, different from the previous work on direct application of Transformer. \end{enumerate} For the rest of this paper, we use a hidden dimension $N_{\rm hid} = 32$, number of layers $N_{\rm layer} = 2$ and number of attention heads $N_{\rm head}=16$.

 The network parameters are then updated following the variational Monte-Carlo(VMC) method.
 Under the VMC framework, the variational energy can be written as:

 where $E_{\rm loc}({\boldsymbol x}) = \frac{\sum_{{\boldsymbol x^\prime}} h_{{\boldsymbol x^\prime}, {\boldsymbol x}} \psi_\theta({\boldsymbol x^\prime})}{\psi_\theta({\boldsymbol x})}$ is the local energy, $h_{{\boldsymbol x^\prime}, {\boldsymbol x}} = \bra{{\boldsymbol x^\prime}}{\hat H}_{\rm MBP} \ket{{\boldsymbol x}}$ is the matrix element connecting ${\boldsymbol x^\prime}$ and ${\boldsymbol x}$.
 The gradient of $E_\theta$ is then given by: